-Funding and Support Policies
+Funding & Support Policies

-The Center for Technology, Innovation & Competition (CTIC) receives financial support from corporations, foundations, and other organizations that is vital to our continued growth and success.
-CTIC is committed to autonomy in our scholarship and transparency in our relationships, which harmonize with the governing policies of the University of Pennsylvania Law School and the University of Pennsylvania.
-These policies govern our relationships with our donors and allow CTIC to fully and autonomously explore all scholarly perspectives on issues involving law and technology.
+CTIC receives financial support from corporations, foundations, and other organizations that is vital to our continued growth and success.
+CTIC is committed to autonomy in our scholarship and transparency in our relationships, which harmonize with the governing policies of Penn Carey Law and the University of Pennsylvania.
+These policies govern our relationships with donors and allow CTIC to fully and autonomously explore all scholarly perspectives on issues involving law and technology.

 Under these policies, CTIC does not accept financial support that limits our ability to conduct independent research.
 This allows us to produce scholarship that is free from outside influence and consistent with Penn’s ethics and values.
 All corporate donors agree to provide funding free from restrictions and promised results or deliverables.
 Non-private entities such as foundations, NGOs, and government entities, when offering funding for sponsored research, will negotiate the terms for support with Penn’s Office of the Vice Provost for Research.

 CTIC thanks its supporters: